hindu-comm/mail_stream_advaita-l/2017/05/Who_is_Ishwara_He_is/173__Sriram_Sankaranaraya.md

 > gained this knowledge?
 Wasn't I the Atman?
 Isn't the Atman then the biggest
 > ignoramus?
 >
-​I am not qualified to answer this, I leave this to more qualified members.​
+I am not qualified to answer this, I leave this to more qualified members.

 >